 W.N.
-Herbert is a highly versatile poet who writes both in English and Scots.
+[Bill] Herbert is a highly versatile poet who writes both in English and Scots.
 Born in Dundee, he established his reputation with two English/Scots collections from Bloodaxe, Forked Tongue (1994) and Cabaret McGonagall (1996), followed by The Laurelude (1998), The Big Bumper Book of Troy (2002), Bad Shaman Blues (2006) and Omnesia (2013).
-He has also published a critical study, To Circumjack MacDiarmid (OUP, 1992).
+His lastest collection, The Wreck of the Fatherland, is due from Bloodaxe in 2020.
+He has also published a critical study, To Circumjack MacDiarmid (OUP, 1992) drawn from his PhD research.
 His practical guide Writing Poetry was published by Routledge in 2010.
 He co-edited Strong Words: modern poets on modern poetry (Bloodaxe Books, 2000) with Matthew Hollis, and Jade Ladder: Contemporary Chinese Poetry (Bloodaxe Books, 2012) with Yang Lian.
-Born in Dundee, Bill Herbert is Professor of Poetry and Creative Writing at Newcastle University and lives in a lighthouse overlooking the River Tyne at North Shields.
+Bill Herbert is Professor of Poetry and Creative Writing at Newcastle University and lives in a lighthouse overlooking the River Tyne at North Shields.
 He was appointed Dundee's first Makar in 2013.

 Books by W.N.
 Herbert